nohabean/Pokemon-Android-App/README.md

 The following REQUIRED features are completed:

 - [X] Make an API call to an API of your choice using AsyncHTTPClient
-- [ ] Display at least three (3) pieces of data for each API entry retrieved
+- [X] Display at least three (3) pieces of data for each API entry retrieved
 - [X] A working Button requests a new API entry and updates the data displayed

 The following STRETCH features are implemented:

-- [ ] Add a query to the API request
+- [X] Add a query to the API request
-  - The query I added is **FILL IN HERE**
+  - The query I added is **to search by Pokemon name or Pokedex entry number.**
-- [ ] Build a UI to allow users to add that query
+- [X] Build a UI to allow users to add that query

 The following EXTRA features are implemented: